Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-07-30 (BR)
+- Partially fixed a crashing bug, when displaying a non-existent "expense adjustment notice".
+  - A security has been added to bypass the faulty notice, but the origin of this is still unknown.

 25-07-28 (BR)
 - Fixed a potential issue during a key or mouse event that occurs when swapping information panels.
 - Fixed a possible misselection of the info-panel when the Alt key is activated.